St. Mary Magdalene Equal to the Apostles:

 See Our Mission and Purpose

-First, many, many thanks to SS Peter and Mary Episcopal Church for graciously hosting and accommodating us these past two years.
+First, many, many thanks to Kym our presiding bishop of the Episcopal Diocese of Colorado for receiving our community into the Anglican communion.
+Second, we deeply appreciate SS Peter and Mary Episcopal Church for graciously hosting and accommodating us these past two years.
 Equally, thank you St John Chrysostom Episcopal Church and Father Doug Bleyle for the hearty welcome to partner with them and for allowing us to have a dedicated space for the Eastern liturgy.
-All our Holy Week services will be at St. John Chrysostom Episcopal Church in Golden.
-In April, we will split the Sunday services between the two locations (See our schedule for details).
-In May, we will be permanently at our new location.

 Liturgical Services